sanjay035/sanjay035/README.md

-### Hey there 👋 This is Sanjay👻, welcome to my profile✨.
+### Hey there👋🏻 This is Sanjay🧑🏻‍💻, welcome to my profile✨.
 - ⚡ I'm an experienced Software Engineer and I take pride in developing practical & time-saving software solutions to deliver cost-effective results.

-- 🌱 Used my skills to build a portfolio of projects, eager to apply the same knowledge to real-world business problems.

 - 🔭 I frequently participate in coding contests, learn from mistakes to leverage and improve my problem-solving skills, open to new & exciting challenges.

 - 💬 Skilled in problem-solving, Data structures, Algorithms, Object Oriented Programming with C++, Java, Python.
 I also contribute at GeeksForGeeks, TowardsDataScience.